bharathsp/data-engineering-portfolio/Databricks/Certification Exam/Databricks fundamentals MCQs.md

 ```
 C. The data lakehouse architecture provides a unified platform for all data types with support for both BI and AI workloads.
 D. Data lakehouse architecture offers the benefits of both data warehouses and data lakes by building a data management and formatting layer on top of an open data lake.

+Why:
+These describe the core benefits: unifying data types/workloads and combining warehouse/lake advantages.
+The other options mention proprietary formats (not true) and focus too much on AI governance, which isn't the main lakehouse benefit.
+Databricks leverages Unity Catalog to provide a unified governance layer for all data and AI assets housed within the data ecosystem.
 ```

 ---